JoseBieco/my-bookshelf-web/README.md

 ## Principal Folders

+### Assets

+This folder presents external codes of styles, images and animations.<br/><br/>

 ### Components

-Responsible for small components such as buttons and text fields<br /><br />
+Responsible for small components such as buttons and text fields<br/><br/>

 ### Pages

-Responsible for the complete pages, presenting the encompassing of small components.
+Responsible for the complete pages, presenting the encompassing of small components.<br/><br/>